AnaZonia/moon_notes/2 Research/guckerDissolvedNutrientExports2016.md

 Inorg > org runoff tendencies across the neotropics are variable, and there is more org dominance in human affected ecosystems.

-inorg N export and concentrations appear to decrease with deforestation and transformation of pristine lands into cattle pasture, but to increase with subsequent crop production.
+==inorg N export and concentrations appear to decrease with deforestation and transformation of pristine lands into cattle pasture, but to increase with subsequent crop production.==

 A single case study on massive sugar cane produc- tion in south-eastern Brazil indicates that intensification ofagri- culture in the Neotropics may eventually lead to massive increases in and dominance of DIN exports (Table